gamblePants/chooseYourOwn/README.md

 ## Credits

-Special thanks to Amie McKenna for helping me edit the story.
+Special thanks to Amie McKenna for helping me with my words.